"How body?": Henry hails Osimhen in Pidgin after Champions League match, video

 - Arsenal legend Thierry Henry greeted Victor Osimhen in pidgin after Galatasaray’s dramatic win over Juventus

-- Osimhen scored the decisive goal as Galatasaray knocked out Juventus out of the Champions League 7-5 on aggregate
+- Osimhen scored the first goal for Galatasaray who knocked out Juventus out of the Champions League

 - Fans across social media celebrated the moment as another sign of Osimhen’s growing global appeal